Categories

 • Contact Us

-WebRTC and Live Video Application Software Testing Home / Services / Test.
+WebRTC, Real‑Time Video, and AI Voice Agent Testing Services Home / Services / Test.

-The only thing harder than building a WebRTC application is testing it.
+The only thing harder than building a real-time application is testing it.

 All software needs to work on a variety of platforms, in different hardware and network configurations, and at various levels of user load.
 Testing a web or mobile video application is more complicated because it’s not as simple as a feature working or not.
-Video will behave differently across operating systems and browsers and you have multiple participants to handle.
+Real-time video and live streaming will behave differently across operating systems and browsers and you have multiple participants to handle.
 Bandwidth also impacts the experience significantly.
-And of course, you need to test the quality of the video itself.
+And of course, you need to test the quality of the video itself, especially when they are part of Voice AI or AI voice agent experiences where latency and synchronization are critical.

-Don’t leave the success of your real-time communications application to just anyone.
-Trust the experts at WebRTC.ventures to explore the inner workings of your application and identify potential break points before your users find it for you.
-We don’t have to build your application in order to help you test it!
+Don’t leave the success of your real-time communication or Voice AI application to just anyone.
+Trust the QA experts at WebRTC.ventures to explore the inner workings of your application and identify potential break points before your users find it for you.
+Whether you are shipping a WebRTC app, an interactive video experience, or an AI voice agent, we can help you thoroughly test it first, even if we didn’t build it.

 Howard Lee Gatch, Founder, MeetEm.com